 The house we had moved into was on an elevated position, and so I couldn’t walk outside because that would mean I would have to walk back up steps but two weeks out, I felt sure that I would be able to go out.
 In the whole time, I believed it was gastro that had weakened me and that if I ate and rested, I would get my strength back and it seemed like my body was recovering.

-Then, the unthinkable, we woke up one morning and the baby was dead.
+Then, the unthinkable, we woke up one morning and the baby passed away in his sleep.
 He was 2 weeks old.
-We went into shock.
+I reached over to pick him up to feed, but he did not stir.
+I touched his face, he did not move.
+He had been so happy, in the hours before, and had drunk so much milk but now his body was lifeless.
+Blood ran from his nose and I thought for a moment, there was hope but he was dead.
+His spirit was gone.
 It was the most traumatic experience of our lives.
 I could not believe it.
 He had fed for four hours the night before and had been up and awake at 4am in the morning.
 The weirdest thing was that night, I had no chest congestion and slept for a solid 5 hours and so did everyone else and no one woke up till around 9am, which is so unusual.
 The night was so silent.
 I had somehow tapped the keyboard and the television went into mute.
 The show that was on was the black and white version of Tarzan where the monkeys came and stole the baby, killed the father and left the sick and dying mother.
 I reached over and somehow spilled a glass of water and at 3am I woke with a start because I had diarrhoea.
 Jasher was unusually happy and chatting to himself and I put him down next to me while I ate some leftover dinner and lay down thinking that I would only be asleep 15 minutes before he would cry to be held or fed but woke up 5 hours later.
 I remember that morning so clearly; I felt that I had turned the corner.
 I was finally feeling well.
-There was a peaceful quiet about the house and it felt like the house was really our new home.
+There was a peaceful quiet about the house and it felt like the house was really our new home but then this reality was suddenly shattered.

-The day of his death, we spent the entire day with a dozen police at our house, asking questions and taking photos.
-I don’t know how we got through that day.
-We were asked questions over and over again.
-Many of the police officers were sympathetic and there was eerie silence because all the children from the youngest to the oldest had cried for the loss of their brother and we were all numb from shock.
 When the police left , I could not sleep and suddenly my health just plummeted.
 I have no idea how I made burial arrangements.
 I remember holding my head and knowing it had to be done and I had to take care of it because no one else in the family could do it.
 I was holding it all together.
 The body had been taken to the Coroner’s Court and initial scans found nothing, so an autopsy was required.
 We were distraught and the thought of having our little baby cut open was horrific but after some phone calls, I realized I did not have the strength to legally oppose the autopsy and that we would be unlikely to win.
 I hoped the Coroner would see our grief and allow us to bury the baby but my objection noted but request denied.
 We reluctantly agreed to the autopsy.
 The pathologist doing the autopsy was a very compassionate man and when we spoke, I felt like we had known each other all our lives.
 It was so easy to speak to him, and we had a connection, which is hard to explain.
+He told me, “to treasure the 14 days, we had with Jasher” and he involved us in the process of finding answers for why Jasher had died.
+He comforted me as I cried out my heart, when I asked questions for which there were no answers.

 My husband dropped me off to the hospital but had to leave to get sleep after the long night watching over me.
 I was surprised the hospital didn’t give me meds on the spot or put me on some sort of machine on me to know I was still alive.
 I waited hours and just before I was to take the meds, my vision went haywire for about 30 – 45 seconds.
 The moment I took the meds, 1.25mg of BB, 1.25mg Ace, 40mg of fusemide and 4 magnesium tablets..
 I felt better straight away.
 I was even able to walk a few hundred metres to the café the next day.
 It was like a miracle.
 I had some vigorous discussion about the meds with the doctors because I could not tolerate more than this dose and I did not want to go home and lie in bed all day.
 My children had been through enough.
 I hardly saw the cardiologist.
 Everyone would say, “We’ve heard all about you” but not until I got my medical record did I realize that somewhere along the line, the arrogant registrar had written some nasty things in my report about me being a danger to my children and that I had let my baby die.
 It explained the behaviour of some nurses but at the time I was blissfully ignorant and thankfully so, as I would not have had the strength to defend myself against their judgements.
 It was bad enough having Child Protection interview us, on the third day I was in hospital and the police think that we were trying to evade them by making up a story about me being in hospital.
 There were some horrible judgements written in the record, I cried and cried and felt a terrible sense of betrayal.